waelhammoudeh/overpass-4-slackware/README.md

  the first has the {IMAX} loop counter set to twice the value found in the second for this {IMAX}, the first is run to make areas in a new database and the second is run once a week from a cron job to keep areas updated.
 Note that they both still write to the same log file, we have too many of them!
+ Log files names have changed; the two we have now are: "op_update_db.log" and "op_update_areas.log"

  ```
     Old Name                     New Name